-- University, and all respondents are considered to be not responsible for a violation until and unless a hearing body makes a finding of responsibility. - b.
+- b.
 Informal procedural standards.
 Formal rules of process, procedure, and/or technical rules of evidence such as are applied in criminal or civil court are not used in student conduct proceedings. - c.
 Personal health and safety accommodations.
-The Student Conduct Authority may accommodate individuals with concerns for their personal health or safety during a proceeding or hearing by providing separate facilities or physical dividers, and/or by permitting participation by video conference or other viable means as determined by the Student Conduct Authority as appropriate and do not infringe upon fundamental due process. - d.
+The Student Conduct Authority may accommodate individuals with concerns for their personal health or safety during a proceeding or hearing by providing separate facilities or physical dividers, and/or by permitting participation by video conference or other viablemeans as determined by the Student Conduct Authority as appropriate and do not infringe upon fundamental due process. - d.
 Accommodations for qualified individuals with a disability.
 Any student with a qualified disabling condition may work with the Office of Accessibility Services (OAS) to request a reasonable accommodation in order to equally participate in the student conduct process.
 All requests for reasonable accommodations must be made either through the Office of Student Conduct and Community Standards or the OAS.
 All accommodation requests must be made in a timely manner and coordinated with the student's appropriate disability specialist within the SDRC.
 Non-students may make a reasonable request for accommodation with the Student Conduct Authority. - e.
 Decision in absentia.
 If a complainant, respondent, or witness does not appear for a proceeding or hearing after notice, the Student Conduct Authority or hearing body may postpone the proceeding or review any information in support of or challenging the violations in the individual's absence and determine a finding regarding responsibility and any related outcomes based upon the available information. - f.
 Status pending conduct proceedings. - An individual who leaves the University before a conduct matter or assigned outcomes are resolved or completed may be prohibited from future enrollment or obtaining University records until the matter is resolved.
 Degrees, credentials, transcripts, enrollment certifications, diplomas, or other academic records may be withheld until the matter is resolved including completion of any assigned outcomes or suspension period.
 Final determination in a case that occurs after the awarding of an academic degree or credential with a result of expulsion may result in revocation of the academic degree or credential. - g.
 Any question of application of or objection to procedural standards, authority, scope or other provisions of the Code must be referred to the Director of Student Conduct and Community Standards at least three days prior to a conduct hearing. - h.
 A hearing body or the Student Conduct Authority may impose other reasonable procedural requirements for the orderly administration of student conduct proceedings, provided that such requirements are not inconsistent with this Code and do not infringe upon a student's procedural due process rights. - i.
 Joint hearing.
-In cases involving more than one respondent, whether a formal or informal hearing, the hearing body may permit the hearing concerning each student to be conducted either separately or jointly.
+In cases involving more than one respondent, whether a formal orinformal hearing, the hearing body may permit the hearing concerning each student to be conducted either separately or jointly. - j.
+Hearing audio record.
+There will be a single record, such as a digital audio recording of all disciplinary proceedings.
+Deliberations will not be recorded.
+This recording will be the property of the University but will be made available for the complainant(s) or respondent(s) to review upon request.
+Any recordings of the hearing without the acknowledgement and permission of involved individuals is prohibited.

-G. Outcomes
+I. Outcomes